 Nice's main shopping area is on Jean Medecin Avenue, home to several entertainment stores selling CDs, DVDs, and books.
 Nice Etoiles, located in the city center, is a large shopping mall that specializes in old British brands.
 High-end clothing is sold throughout Nice in places like Galleries Lafayette, which also has a superstore near St Laurent de Var focusing on food.

-The duty free shops at the Nice airport should be avoided, as they are highly overpriced.
+Hot Tips: The duty free shops at the Nice airport should be avoided, as they are highly overpriced.